francoisjosephlacroix/rubber-duck-mcp/README.md

 }
 ```

 To use rubber-duck in Cursor, add this json to `<project root>/.cursor/mcp.json`.
+Go to cursor settings > MCP to see `rubber-duck` installed.
+You may need to restart Cursor for it to become green.

 ## License